 Air pollution and residues in rain and snow can make the dome quite dirty.

 A clean dome is essential to maintain the accuracy of the BF5.

 The dome is acrylic and damaged by many solvents.
-Clean it when necessary with a damp cloth, moistened with mild detergent, or isopropyl alcohol.
+Clean it when necessary with a damp cloth, moistened with mild detergent.